8 Rights of Medication Administration: Ensuring Patient Safety

 4. Right Route: Selecting the Appropriate Method of Administration

 The right route refers to the method of delivering the medication into the patient's body.
-This could be oral (by mouth), intravenous (into a vein), intramuscular (into a muscle), subcutaneous (under the skin), topical (applied to the skin), inhalation (inhaled), or other routes.
+Which means this could be oral (by mouth), intravenous (into a vein), intramuscular (into a muscle), subcutaneous (under the skin), topical (applied to the skin), inhalation (inhaled), or other routes.
 Each route has specific procedures and considerations; administering a medication via the wrong route can lead to serious complications or ineffectiveness.

 5. Right Patient: Patient Identification and Verification